mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-09 -- Rep. Janice D. Schakowsky (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-09)
 ### Committees
-Janice D. Schakowsky is the #7 Republican on the House Committee on Energy and Commerce
+Janice D. Schakowsky is the #7 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```